Bubble deformation by a turbulent flow: Direct Numerical simulation of bubble deformation in a turbulent flow

 A quantitative description of the Weber number influence for one particular run is given in Figure~\ref{figrms}.
 We compute the total deformation $\zO$ starting from the same initial condition of the flow configuration, and increasing values of the Weber number $\We$ = 1.5, 3, 6, 15, 30 and 45.
 Figure \ref{figrms} shows the deformation $\zO/R_0$ as a function of time $t/t_c$.
 We observe a universal rapid linear growth, followed by a saturation that depends on the Weber number.
 The rapid linear growth is independent of the Weber number for $t/t_c<0.1$, as expected from Eq.~\ref{alm_lin}.
-As time passes, the curves diverge from each other, the lower Weber number curves exhibits earlier sub-linear growth.
-The saturation leads to long time oscillations at the low Weber numbers namely $\We$=1.5, 3 and 6 during several eddy turnover times, with increasing amplitude as the Weber number increases.
-For larger Weber number (here $\We$=15 and 45), the bubble experiences break-up during the first eddy turn over time, when surface deformation reaches $\zO/R_0 \approx 0.74$.
+As time passes, the curves diverge from each other, and the lower Weber number curves exhibits earlier sub-linear growth.
+The saturation leads to long time oscillations at the low Weber numbers, namely $\We$=1.5, 3 and 6 during several eddy turnover times, with increasing amplitude as the Weber number increases.
+For larger Weber number (here $\We$=15 and 45), the bubble experiences break-up during the first eddy turn over time, when surface deformation reaches $\zO/R_0 \approx 0.74$. \reviewsecond{Note that the deformation at break-up is estimated from a fit of the bubble interface by an ellipsoidal shape at the break-up time, as the Voronoi decomposition fails at large deformation, significantly before break-up.}